nidomiro/ts-libs/packages/config-helper/README.md

 #### Custom predefined params

-If you want to create a custom parameter like `numberParam` or `stringParam` you can use the function `paramUnsafe` inside your definition.
+If you want to create a custom param you can use the function `paramUnsafe` inside your function definition.
-`paramUnsafe` does not unsafe to execute, but typescript cannot infer the types correctly if used in a config-schema.
+`paramUnsafe` is not unsafe to execute, but TypeScript cannot infer the types correctly if used in a config-schema.
-To help typescript with type inference this method is wrapped.
+To help TypeScript with type inference this method is wrapped.

 To create your custom parameter use `numberParam` as a guideline: [./src/lib/params/number-param.ts]()